 Fidelity Management & Research (Japan) Limited (FMR Japan), at Kamiyacho Prime Place, 1-17, Toranomon-4-Chome, Minato-ku, Tokyo, Japan, serves as a sub-adviser for the fund.
-As of March 31, 2020, FMR Japan had approximately \$4.2 billion in discretionary assets under management.
+FMR Japan was organized in 2008 to provide investment research and advice on issuers based outside the United States.
 FMR Japan may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for the fund.
 FMR Japan is an affiliate of the Adviser.